lbh666/pytorch-EDI/README.md

 ![gif](./cube.gif)

 ## Bonus Point
 For event-based reconstruction, we don't have blurred images.
-Why not simply set the blurred images a white image (125 for range [0, 255]) so that we can directly apply EDI to reconstruction.
+Why not simply set the blurred image a white image (125 for range [0, 255]) so that we can directly apply EDI to reconstruction.
 ![gif](./rec.gif)